 Personal property insurance, does the University provide it?[Top]

 Pacific does not provide personal property insurance.
 Property insurance to include loss of property or theft should be provided by the student or the student’s family homeowner’s insurance policy.
-Two companies that provide property insurance to college students nationally is NSSI (National Student Services, Inc.) and Sallie Mae Insurance.
+Two companies that provide property insurance to college students nationally is National Student Services, Inc. or NSSI and GradGuard.

 Pacific University expressly disclaims liability for damage or loss to personal property, including theft.
 Each student is solely liable for the safety of all personal property.